 We have just the solution for you if you ever find yourself dealing with this type of situation.
 All you have to do is drill a small nickel-sized hole in your wall.
 Drill the hole a few inches above the floor where you have heard the most activity.
 This should create just enough space for the mice to squeeze through and escape.

 But I would not let the mouse escape and run free.
 Before you drill the hole get ready to catch the mouse.
 You can use a simple cardboard box to place against the wall and use it to catch the mouse when it exits the wall.

-This is just another way we teach on how to get rid of mice in walls.
+This is just another diy pest control we teach on how to get rid of mice in walls.

-How to Prevent Mice From Getting In Your Walls
+How to Prevent Mice From Getting In The Walls and Ceilings

 You want to seal the holes off so mice will not be tempted to squeeze through and enter your wall space.

 Can mice eat through walls?
 Mice will eat through your walls.
 All they need is enough time, opportunity and sufficient motivation.
 However, they prefer an easier and more direct route which is to squeeze through small openings.
 Be sure to close or seal off any opens that lead inside the walls before mice in the walls become a problem in your household.